Feature Flags

 Custom Attributes

 You have the flexibility to create custom attributes that for rule-based/feature flagging purposes.
-When creating a custom attribute, the attribute Key will be useful when you insert it in the targeting rules field (see below).
+When creating a custom attribute, the attribute Key will be used when you insert it in the targeting rules field (see below).

 JWT Attributes